ChaosDynamix/Arcadia/_documentation/system/lvm/luks-single-partition.md

 ---

 # {{ page.title }}

-Luks on single partition for the Logical Volume Manager.
-The boot partition is in the root volume and decrypted by GRUB during boot.
+{: .d-inline-block}

+ENCRYPTED BOOT
+{: .label .label-blue .ml-2}

+The straightforward method is to set up LVM on top of the encrypted partition instead of the other way round.
+Technically the LVM is setup inside one big encrypted blockdevice.
+Hence, the LVM is not transparent until the blockdevice is unlocked and the underlying volume structure is scanned and mounted during boot.
 {: .fs-5 .fw-300 }

 ```text